Canada and the United States share the world's longest land border. The two nations are friendly neighbors and major trading partners.

 - Tri-axle trailers can load up 62,000 lbs. for intra-Canada shipments.

-To avoid any cross-border shipping mistakes, you have to comply with the lowest limits.
+To avoid any cross-border shipping mistakes, you have to comply with the lowest weight limit in any province your freight will move through.

 7. Relationships with carriers are very important.